shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 .. {{{

-We have established the Hodge dual of k--vectors.
+We now have established the Hodge dual of k--vectors.
 This procedure can be also applied to k--forms.
 As with k--vectors, the Hodge dual on k--forms is defined by the property that for all k--forms :math:`α` and :math:`β`, the following equation holds:

 .. math::

-   α ∧ ⋆ β = α · β dt ∧ dx ∧ dy ∧ dz
+   α ∧ ⋆ β = \braket{α|β} dt ∧ dx ∧ dy ∧ dz

-Here, :math:`α · β` is the inner product on k--forms, which is lifted from the inner product on 1--forms, as previously demonstrated for k--vectors:
+Here, :math:`\braket{α|β} = α · β` is the inner product on k--forms, lifted
+from the inner product on 1--forms as previously investigated for k--vectors:

 .. math::